scummvm/scummvm/doc/docportal/getting_started/ios.rst

 Install ScummVM
 =====================
-There are two methods to install ScummVM onto your iOS device, and the method you use depends on whether or not your device is jailbroken.
+There are two methods to install ScummVM onto your iOS device, and the method you use depends on whether or not the device is jailbroken.

 No Jailbreak
 ^^^^^^^^^^^^^^^^